-- TNWs and Adjacent Wetlands.
+1. TNWs and Adjacent Wetlands.
 Check all that apply and provide size estimates in review area: TNWs: linear feet width (ft), Or, acres.
-Wetlands adjacent to TNWs: acres. - RPWs that flow directly or indirectly into TNWs.
-Tributaries of TNWs where tributaries typically flow year-round are jurisdictional.
-Provide data and rationale indicating that tributary is perennial: .
+Wetlands adjacent to TNWs: acres.

+2. RPWs that flow directly or indirectly into TNWs.

+the first first and early of manifeling first into interview.
+[Tributaries of TNWs where tributaries typically flow year-round are jurisdictional.
+Provide data and rationale indicating tha tributary is perennial: Addressed on Basis Form 2 of 2.